-Vancouver is sandwiched between the Pacific Ocean and the Coast Mountains.
-Downtown Vancouver is situated on a peninsula described by experts as a mitten-clad hand with downtown perched on the thumb.
+Situated in the southern portion of Canada's British Columbia province, Vancouver is sandwiched between the Pacific Ocean and the Coast Mountains.
+Downtown Vancouver is set on a peninsula described by experts as a mitten-clad hand with downtown perched on the thumb.
 The peninsula is separated from the rest of the mainland by the Burrard Inlet to the north and the Frasier River to the south.

 The main feature of downtown Vancouver is Stanley Park, which is located at the tip of the peninsula.
-The park is 1,000 acres in size, featuring numerous hiking and biking trails, and is home to the 11-kilometer Seawall Promenade and the Vancouver Aquarium.
+The park is 1,000 acres in size, featuring numerous hiking and biking trails, and is home to the nearly 14-mile-long Seawall and the Vancouver Aquarium.
 Downtown is also the city's largest shopping district.
-Robson Street in particular brims with shops and cafés, while its neighbor, Granville Street, features numerous independent boutiques.
+Robson Street in particular brims with shops and cafes while its neighbor, Granville Street, features numerous independent boutiques.
 Granville Street is also known as "Theater Row" because of the dozens of concert, theater and movie venues that are located there.

-Vancouver's Chinatown is one of the largest in North America, second only to San Francisco's.
-Located a few blocks east of Downtown Vancouver, Chinatown is home to numerous specialty shops and top-notch Chinese restaurants which attract millions of visitors each year.
-Chinatown is a bustling neighborhood at all hours of the day, and during the summer the action continues well into the night with the open-air Chinatown Night Market.
+Vancouver's Chinatown is one of the largest in North America, just behind San Francisco and New York.
+Located a few blocks east of downtown Vancouver, Chinatown is home to numerous specialty shops and top-notch Chinese restaurants that attract millions of visitors each year.

 Formerly a collection of abandoned warehouses, Yaletown has made a dramatic comeback and is now one of Vancouver's trendiest neighborhoods.
 Yaletown boasts dozens of unique specialty shops and independently owned restaurants.
-Yaletown is also one of Vancouver's hottest nightlife spots, with lively bars like the Yaletown Brewing Co. attracting hundreds of night-owls.
+Yaletown is also one of Vancouver's hottest nightlife spots, with lively bars like the Yaletown Brewing Co. calling to night owls.

-Hop a ferry and spending a day on Granville Island, which sits just south of Downtown's thumb-like peninsula.
-Formerly an industrial site, Granville Island is now one of Vancouver's top attractions with live theater, pubs, artists' workshops and the Granville Public Market, home to stalls selling all sorts of fresh produce and tasty treats.
-Granville Island is also a popular spot for families with the Kids Only Market selling numerous unique toys and offering family-friendly entertainment.
-Granville Island plays host to several of the city's most popular events, including the Vancouver International Writers & Readers Festival and the annual Vancouver International Comedy Festival.
+Granville Island sits just south of downtown's thumb-like peninsula.
+Formerly an industrial site, Granville Island is now one of Vancouver's top attractions with live theater, pubs, artists' workshops and the Granville Public Market, home to stalls that sell a variety of fresh produce and tasty treats.
+Granville Island is also a popular spot for families thanks to the Kids Only Market, which boasts its own indoor play area, shops hawking unique toys and family-friendly entertainment.
+Plus, this area plays host to several of the city's most popular events, including the Vancouver International Writers & Readers Festival and the annual Vancouver International Comedy Festival.

-Reviewers also suggest spending a day in Kitsilano, which is known for its numerous outdoor activities, beaches and mountain views.
-Just south of Downtown across the English Bay, Kitsilano is where you'll find some of Vancouver's most popular beaches, including Vanier Park, which also play host to some of the city's favorite festivals, including the Vancouver International Children's Festival in May and summer's Bard of the Beach event, which features outdoor performances of Shakespeare's plays.
+Travelers and experts alike suggest spending at least a day in Kitsilano.
+Known for its numerous outdoor activities, beaches and mountain views, Kitsilano sits just south of downtown across English Bay.
+Here you'll find some of Vancouver's most popular outdoor spaces, including Kitsilano Beach and Vanier Park.
+The parks hosts some of the city's favorite events like the Vancouver International Children's Festival in May and summer's Bard of the Beach, which features outdoor performances of Shakespeare's plays.
 Kitsilano is also a foodie's paradise, boasting dozens of one-of-a-kind eateries.

 Follow Jericho Beach Park and the Spanish Banks west from Kitsilano and you'll find Point Grey, a primarily residential area featuring historic homes and impressive stretches of waterfront.
-This neighborhood's beaches -- including Wreck Beach, which is clothing optional -- provide many great spots for swimming and boating.
-Point Grey is a favorite tourist haunt.
-It's home to some of Vancouver's most popular attractions, including the Nitobe Memorial Gardens, the Museum of Anthropology and the Old Hastings Mill Store Museum, which is housed in Vancouver's oldest building and the site of its first store.
+This neighborhood's beaches — including the clothing-optional Wreck Beach — provide many great spots for swimming and boating.
+Point Grey is also home to a handful of popular attractions, including the Nitobe Memorial Garden, the Museum of Anthropology and the Old Hastings Mill Store Museum, which is housed in Vancouver's oldest building and the site of its first store.

 Vancouver's east side is made up of a conglomeration of ethnic neighborhoods which feature unconventional shopping, top-notch dining options and plenty of entertainment venues.
-Commercial Drive -- also known as Little Italy -- is famous for being Vancouver's artistic hub and is packed with art galleries, second-hand shops and plenty of Italian restaurants and cafés.
-Another well-known cultural pocket is Little India, located on Main Street below East 47th Street, which is filled with Indian restaurants.
-One of the more popular attractions in this area is the Punjabi Market, where vendors sell everything from Indian spices to jewelry and fabrics.
+Commercial Drive — also known as Little Italy — is famous for being Vancouver's artistic hub and is packed with art galleries, second-hand shops and plenty of Italian restaurants and cafes.
+Another well-known cultural pocket is Little India, aka Punjabi Market.
+Located on Main Street starting at East 49th Avenue and continuing six blocks south, this area is filled with Indian restaurants, markets and boutiques.

-Located across the Burrard Inlet from Downtown Vancouver is North Vancouver, which acts as a gateway to some of the city's nearby natural attractions, including Lynn Canyon Park, Grouse Mountain and the Capilano Suspension Bridge.
-Even if you are not interested in outdoor activities, experts say that North Vancouver is worth a visit.
-The area is filled with antiques shops, and the Lonsdale Quay Market -- which consists of three different levels -- is home to dozens of specialty shops, restaurants and fresh food vendors.
+Located across the Burrard Inlet from downtown Vancouver is North Vancouver, which acts as a gateway to some of the city's nearby natural attractions, including Lynn Canyon Park, Grouse Mountain and the Capilano Suspension Bridge.
+Even if you are not interested in these outdoor activities, recent visitors say that North Vancouver is worth a visit.
+The area is filled with antiques shops, and the Lonsdale Quay Market — which consists of three different levels — is home to dozens of specialty shops, restaurants and fresh food vendors.

-Vancouver is a safe city to visit; however, "crimes of opportunity," such as pickpocketing and stealing valuables from unlocked cars is common.
+Vancouver is a safe city to visit, however "crimes of opportunity," such as pickpocketing and stealing valuables from unlocked cars, are common.
 Take extra precaution with your valuables when walking around.